 One possible cause is having too many apps running on the device that’s playing the audio.
 This can slow down its performance or interfere with the Bluetooth connection that the AirPods rely on.
 Alternatively, outdated drivers on the device may need a software update to resolve the issue.

+Too many apps running can also lead to low-volume problems.
 Furthermore, certain audio enhancements in the source device can cause audio cutouts.
 This may seem counterintuitive, but if the AirPods are unable to handle the added processing load, it can result in intermittent audio.

 FAQs